Home Compare TRYG.CO vs WTW

 Willis Towers Watson Public Company holds the cleaner structural position, with growth as the main driver and stability adding further support.
 Tryg A/S still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (TRYG.CO: STOXX 600, WTW: Russell 1000).
+Peer scores are normalised within each company's primary universe (TRYG.CO: STOXX 600, WTW: S&P 500).

-This is not just a one-metric split: both growth and valuation materially support the lead.
-The overall score gap is 16 points in favour of Willis Towers Watson Public Limited Company.
+The lead is spread across growth and profitability, rather than sitting in one isolated gap.
+The overall score gap is 14 points in favour of Willis Towers Watson Public Limited Company.

 Trajectory Similarity